Congressional District # 08

 The responsible parties conducted the RI/FS, with OEPA as the designated lead agency for RI/FS oversight through a cooperative agreement with the U.S. EPA.
 U.S. EPA was the lead for the drum removal and soil treatment activities.

 Threats and ContaminantsGroundwater and soil at the site are contaminated with volatile organic compounds (VOCs), such as trichloroethylene (TCE), tetrachloroethene, 1,1-dichloroethene, vinyl chloride, and methylene chloride; semi-VOCs, such as Phenol and bis(2-ethylhexyl)phthalate; heavy metals, such as lead, mercury, cadmium, and cyanide; and polychlorinated biphenyls (PCBs).
 Long-term exposure or ingesting contaminated soil or groundwater could pose a health threat.
 An in-depth evaluation of the potential health risks associated with the site is included in the Remedial Investigation and Feasibility Study (RI/FS) reports and is summarized in the August 2013 Record of Decision.

 Cleanup ProgressOn January 31, 1995, OEPA entered into an Administrative Order on Consent (AOC) to complete a RI/FS with seven of the identified potentially responsible parties (PRPs) collectively known as the Valleycrest Landfill Site Group (VLSG).
-The VLSG is conducting the RI/FS through a phased approach.
+The VLSG conducted the RI/FS through a phased approach.
 The first phase of the RI, a scoping phase was based, in part, upon U.S. EPA's Presumptive Remedy for Comprehensive Environmental Resource Compensation and Liability Act (CERCLA) Municipal Landfill sites guidance and OEPA's Statement of Work.
 Use of the presumptive remedy guidance is intended to focus data collection, accelerate remedy selection, save costs and time, and provide consistency in remedy selection.

-OEPA and the PRPs disputed a number of issues as part of the AOC that delayed the RI/FS but the issues been resolved.
+OEPA and the PRPs disputed a number of issues as part of the AOC that delayed the RI/FS but the issues were resolved.
 The parties agreed that a presumptive remedy approach could only be used upon a commitment by the PRPs to the remedy.
 The PRP's refusal to conduct non-intrusive investigatory activities for identified "hot spots" at the site was resolved through an AOC between select PRPs and U.S. EPA for removal of buried drums and drum impacted waste.

 U.S. EPA Involvement